MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-UMConnectivity.md

 ```

 ### -TUILogon
-!!!
-Exchange Server 2010

-The TUILogon parameter specifies whether the cmdlet will try to log on to one or more UM-enabled mailboxes.
-The mailboxes must be UM-enabled and associated with the UM dial plan to which the Unified Messaging server belongs.
-The default setting is $false.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The TUILogon parameter specifies whether the cmdlet tries to log on to one or more UM-enabled mailboxes.
 The mailboxes must be UM-enabled and associated with the UM dial plan to which the Mailbox server running the Microsoft Exchange Unified Messaging service belongs.
 The default setting is $false.

 ```yaml
 Type: $true | $false